Director

 Colorado State University

-My name is Susi Baumgardner and I am a fifth-year graduate student in the doctorate program in counseling psychology at Colorado State.
+My name is Susi Baumgardner and I am a sixth-year graduate student in the doctorate program in clinical psychology at Colorado State.
 I completed my undergraduate training at the University of New Mexico.
 I am interested in mechanisms of mindfulness treatment for substance use; the role of boredom in the progression, maintenance, and treatment of addiction; and the use of real-time data capture to characterize these relationships to better our understanding of substance use disorder recovery and treatment.

-Mason Hatwan, MA
+Mason L. Hatwan, PhD

-University of South Dakota
+University of New Mexico

 Russell Marks, PhD